 The pressure and clout to release Rossi (and Cram) is described by Detective Dorsch in the following clip.

 In one interview, Gacy stated this three-man crew (and maybe as many as six) were in possession of keys to his house.
 One of these employees was a young man named Philip Paske, who is known to have been a close associate of a man named John Norman, who operated a nationwide sex trafficking ring known as the Delta Project, which at the time operated from Chicago.
 Paske was the co-founder.
 At least two victims believed to have been murdered by Gacy, Kenneth Parker and Michael Marino, are known to have last been seen alive close to where Norman resided at the time of their disappearance.

-Dallas police had information associating Norman with the ring that helped transport to Texas some of the 27 boys murdered in Houston in 1973 by Gacy’s inspiration, Dean Corll.
+Dallas police had information associating Norman with the ring that helped procure some of the 27 boys murdered in Houston in 1973 by Gacy’s inspiration, Dean Corll.
 Material from Norman’s Odyssey Foundation was found in Corll’s home.